Working with the Media

 If a Reporter Calls You

-Please let UR know if you've been contacted by the media.
+Please let Marketing & Communications know if you've been contacted by the media.
 We monitor media coverage as part of our overall public relations efforts.
 We can also help if you're unsure how to answer a question from the media or if you need advice on how to prepare for a media interview.

-NOTE: All media requests for a response on behalf of the university or outside your area of expertise should be passed along to University Relations.
+NOTE: All media requests for a response on behalf of the university or outside your area of expertise should be passed along to Marketing & Communications.

 Data and Records Requests

-All media requests for records should be submitted in writing to the Office of University Relations.
+All media requests for records should be submitted in writing to the Marketing & Communications Office.

 Have a Story Idea?

-As the primary contact for the media, UR distributes articles, news releases and public service announcements.
+As the primary contact for the media, Marketing & Communications distributes articles, news releases and public service announcements.
 We can't share what we don't know…so, if you have story idea, please contact us.
 The main criteria for forwarding an idea to the media is that it's timely and of interest to a majority of people in the given audience.

 Publications and Promotions